-With summer here. it’s time to make the most of the sunshine with a spot of outdoor dining, especially if it’s a chance to see our mates over a couple of socially-distanced pints.
-And to help us catch-up as safely as possible, many of Liverpool’s food and drink establishments are making use of their outdoor spaces, whether it be terraces, gardens or al-fresco dining on the rooftop, perfect for lounging in the sun (when it makes an appearance!).
+With summer on it’s way and a mini-heatwave here this spring, it’s definitely time to make the most of the sunshine with a spot of outdoor dining, especially if it’s a chance to see our mates over a couple of drinks.
+And to help us catch-up during the warm weather, many of Liverpool’s food and drink establishments are opening up their outdoor spaces, whether it be terraces, gardens or al-fresco dining on the rooftop, perfect for lounging in the sun (when it makes an appearance!).
 Check out our ultimate guide to outdoor dining spots to try in Liverpool this summer.

-Reopening up their wooden booths from April 12, Maray makes for the perfect social distancing spot for meeting up with friends and family this spring and summer.
+Opening up their wooden booths for spring and summer, Maray makes for the perfect spot for meeting up with friends and family during the warmer months.
 They take cosy to the next level, too, with vines climbing the sides of the booths, as well as heaters in preparation for the unpredictable British weather.
 This cosy, outdoor set up is only available at their Albert Dock branch.
 Why not enjoy their Million Dollar Milkshake of Baileys, buttered rum, caramel and pistachio ice cream as you look across the water?

 Maray, Unit 4, Britannia Pavilion, Albert Dock, L3 4AD

-This gin-filled gem hidden away in the Baltic Triangle will be opening up their outdoor dining area in April and it’s just the tonic after months in lockdown.
+This gin-filled gem hidden away in the Baltic Triangle has opened up their outdoor dining area once again and it’s just the tonic.
 Draped in fairy lights and decorated with an array of plants it’s a dreamy set up to enjoy a few drinks.
 Hopefully later in the year, they’ll be able to open their greenhouse for extra seating and botanical vibes, as well as bring back their delicious gin slushies.
+Plus, be sure to try their new vendor, Hot Mess, serving delicious Detroit-style pizza.

 Botanical Garden, 49 New Bird Street, L1 0BW